Hagrou/tablePackager/README.md

 For the moment, you can extract table and media files from Pinball X, PinUp System and Visual Pinball X.

+It is also possible to create a table package from scratch.

 A package can be installed on Pin Up System / Pinball X and Visual Pinball

 ![alt text](packager/images/tablePackagerPrinciple.png#medium)